-- Welcome to Behavioral Health and Developmental Disabilities Administration Welcome to the Behavioral Health and Developmental Disabilities Administration Web Site.
-The Behavioral Health and Developmental Disabilities Administration is located within the Michigan Department of Community Health (MDCH).
-The administration carries out responsibilities specified in the Michigan Mental Health Code, the Michigan Public Health Code and administers Medicaid Waivers for people with developmental disabilities, mental illness, serious emotional disturbance and substance disorders.
+Welcome to the Behavioral Health and Developmental Disabilities Administration Web Site.
+The Behavioral Health and Developmental Disabilities Administration (BHDDA) is located within the Michigan Department of Health and Human Services (MDHHS).